 Thankfully, there are some businesses that still provide toys for kids.
-My doctor’s waiting room has a lovely selection of toys and books to keep bored children entertained and the little fabric shop down the road also has a box of toys for kids to play with, giving parents the extra few minutes they need to choose what they want in peace.
+My doctor’s waiting room has a lovely selection of toys (like this Activity Cube) and books to keep bored children entertained and the little fabric shop down the road also has a box of toys for kids to play with, giving parents the extra few minutes they need to choose what they want in peace.
 Surely it’s win-win for everyone.

 If you are a business owner and children regularly come into your premises, then can I encourage you to have a small basket of toys.
 Here’s what you should consider when choosing what toys to have.